chyzhique/anglomova-docs/README.md

 # 🚀 Anglomova: A Solo Dev's Quest to Fix English Learning

 Hey!
 I'm the English teacher and developer behind [Anglomova.com](https://anglomova.com).
-I’m also an English teacher, and I built this platform because I was tired of "robotic" language apps that lack soul.
+Therefore I built this platform because I was tired of "robotic" language apps that lack soul.

 This repo is a collection of my personal frameworks, learning tips, and the architectural philosophy behind the app.